stefanhans/thoughts-about-contexting-talk/PITCHME.md

 - use standards like GPS, taxonomies ...
 - transform from dictionary, list, range ...
+- discover new ground
-- discover new ground, a new subject area
+- research a new subject area

 ---